ethan-mcq/nf-plasmidsaurus-plasmid/README.md

     Container Support – Comes with predefined Docker, Singularity, and Conda environments.
     Customization – Parameters can be modified to fit different workflows.

-### workflows/
+### workflows/ and subworkflows/
-`workflows/` hosts subworkflows, which are reusable, modular components that groups multiple processes (`modules/`) together within a pipeline.
+`workflows/` and `subworkflows/` hosts workflows and subworkflows respectively, which are reusable, modular components that groups multiple processes (`modules/`) together within a pipeline.
 It helps in organizing complex workflows by encapsulating a sequence of steps into a single unit, making the pipeline more manageable, reusable, and scalable.

 Key Characteristics of a Subworkflow: